HastarTara/The_Oddysey/README.md

   -  get emojis/accent chars working (will involving fiddling with the jekyll settings).
 Shrink the window slightly to allign with other jekyll page elements - soemthing to do with the encodings utf-8, etc in GAS and githb api calls.. any place where theres sending and en/decoding....

 - COMICS
+  - Add 'poorly drwn lines' comic to it
   - larger font / obvious link for TV trope
   - sort thumbnail switch light/dark theme dependant
   - better front matter/banner pic? waht file type? ive done png, why not svg? research what is standard